Pimenta dioica

 Description

-It is a slow-growing tree to heights of up to 18 m (60 ft), though it is more typically 10 to 15 m (30 to 50 ft) tall with a stout trunk and a densely branched rounded crown.
-The bark is creamy-brown and peeling, exposing smooth, creamy-white underbark.
+It is a slow-growing tree, typically reaching 10 to 15 m (30 to 50 ft) tall, though it can reach up to 18 m (60 ft), with a stout trunk and a densely branched, rounded crown.
+The bark is creamy brown and peeling, exposing smooth, creamy white underbark.

 Leaves are oval, up to 20 cm (8 in) long, dark glossy green above, light green underneath and dotted with numerous oil-filled pores.
-They release a strong spice aroma when crushed, reminding of clove, nutmeg and cinnamon and remain on the tree in all seasons in a dense arrangement that casts a deep shade.
+They release a strong, spicy aroma when crushed, reminiscent of clove, nutmeg, and cinnamon, and remain on the tree year-round in a dense arrangement that casts deep shade.

 Flowers are creamy-white, small, up to 0.5 cm (0.2 in) in diameter, and sweetly fragrant, releasing a spicy, air-filling aroma.
 Female and male flowers are on separate trees, in domed- or pyramidal-shaped clusters that bloom in mid-summer in its native range.

-Fertilised flowers are followed by small, round, green berries that turn purple to near black when ripe, usually from late summer to autumn, with one or occasionally two largish seed.
+Fertilised flowers are followed by small, round, green berries that turn purple to near black when ripe, usually from late summer to autumn, with one or occasionally two large seeds.

-It is also a common ingredient in sauces, including tomato ketchup, barbecue sauces and marinades, and substitutes for other spices, such as Nutmeg (Myristica fragrans), in sweet dishes.
-The dried berries contain about 4% of a volatile oil, of which the main constituent is Eugenol, a compound also found in Cloves (Syzygium aromaticum)
+It is also a common ingredient in sauces, including tomato ketchup, barbecue sauces, and marinades, and in sweet dishes as a substitute for other spices, such as Nutmeg (Myristica fragrans).
+The dried berries contain about 4% volatile oil, the main constituent of which is Eugenol, a compound also found in Cloves (Syzygium aromaticum).

-The wood is heavy and durable, with pinkish heartwood.
-Still, the tree is not usually felled for its timber, given its economic importance as a spice crop.
-The pruned limbs are used in woodcraft, for tool handles, as smoke wood for barbecuing and as general-purpose firewood.
+Wood craft - The wood is heavy and durable, with pinkish heartwood, though the tree is not usually felled for its timber, given its economic importance as a spice crop.
+The pruned limbs are instead used in woodcraft.

 Climate